openknowledge/kafka-api-showcase/README.md

 ## Samples

+### Kafka APIs

+Kafka provides five core APIs which enables clients to send, read or stream data and connect to or manage the Kafka broker.

+The sample contains three modules using MP Reactive Messaging to communicate with the Kafka broker
+* `kafka-producer` containing a Kafka producer using the Producer API
+* `kafka-consumer` containing a Kafka consumer using the Consumer API
+* `kafka-streams` containing a Kafka Streams consumer using the Streams API

+For further descriptions concerning Kafka core APIs and the sample read [here](kafka-core-apis/README.md).

 ### Microprofile Reactive Messaging

 [Microprofile Reactive Messaging](https://microprofile.io/project/eclipse/microprofile-reactive-messaging) is a specification providing asynchronous messaging support based on Reactive Streams for MicroProfile.
 It's implementations (e.g. [Smallrye Reactive Messaging](https://smallrye.io/smallrye-reactive-messaging/) which is used by Quarkus) supports Apache Kafka, AMQP, MQTT, JMS, WebSocket and other messaging technologies.